mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 We stopped for a long bit to wait for people at _Emily Carr_ and _Royal Oak_ before heading up _Amblewood Drive_.
 Not ever riding up this hill, I kept the effort measured.
 <!---->
-The next stop was at _Mattocks Farm_ where the entire group came together again.
+A stop at _Matticks Farm_ for the entire group to come together again.
 The next stop was going to be the [Marigold Café](javascript:flkty.select(2);) with the faster riders going as far as _Tulista Park_ before doubling back to the coffee house.
 This is where things went differently.

 There was a guy that took a flyer up the road ahead of the group, I gave chase and caught him on _Hunt Road_.
 I asked him how he was feeling and he said, "great" and I figured he'd sit on my wheel for a bit.
 By _Martindale_, I looked back and he was caught by a couple of other riders, maybe 300m back.
 I figured if I turn things down a bit, that group of 3 would reel me in and I could have company for the rest of the leg north.

-They never made the gap and I rolled up to _Tulista_ and back to the café solo.
-Regardless, I was feeling good and
+They never closed the gap and I rolled up to _Tulista_ and back to the café solo.
+Regardless, I was **feeling good**.

-On the trip back to town, I did get some social time with Jon and Pierre with was great.
+On the trip back to town, I did get some social time with Jon and Pierre; that was great.
 By UVic, the wind out of the west was comically unfunny, so I turned for home; I was done.

 <!---->
 ### UP TO SYDNEY